 Let’s address the design for a second.
 It looks great if a little unoriginal.
 The SL4000 features a two-tone aesthetic with nine color combinations available.
 It’s upholstered with PVC faux leather, so it’s easy to clean and water-resistant.
 There is a slight problem, however.

-There’s a slight hump on the seat between where your legs would go.
+There’s a small hump on the seat between where your legs would go.
 This isn’t a massive problem and is intended to improve your posture.
 The issue is that it prevents you from comfortably sitting cross-legged.
 Again, this isn’t a major issue and won’t affect everyone, but it’s good to know before paying money.

 There are two cutoffs in the upper backrest.
 These are designed to improve airflow and keep you cool while you work.
 Because the backrest itself is so wide, it’s suitable for taller users too – this is something that most other products don’t consider so we’re glad to see Vertagear have put some thought into it.